 The Austin E. Knowlton Memorial Scholarships award $4,000 to two first-year students and can be renewed annually for four years.
-Special consideration is given to residents of Ohio, with a first preference for students interested in majoring in math or science-related fields.
+Special consideration is given to residents of Ohio, with a first preference for students interested in majoring in math, science or technology-related fields.

 Knowlton Scholars will have special opportunities to work alongside faculty members, interact with campus speakers and attend off-campus conferences.

 The award and application process:

 - $4,000 is awarded to the recipients.

 - For applicants with outstanding high school records (GPA of 3.5 and/or ACT of 25 or SAT of 1130), the Knowlton Memorial Scholarship is awarded in addition to other academic merit scholarships.
 Depending on your record of achievement, it is possible to receive scholarships adding up to full tuition.

 - Students are automatically considered when they apply for admission, and are strongly

 encouraged to apply by Jan.
 31 for priority consideration.

 Austin E. Knowlton was a 1927 graduate of Bellefontaine (Ohio) High School and a 1931 graduate of The Ohio State University, where he received a bachelor's degree in architectural engineering.